marcotamwork/Coding-test/README.md

 ## Coding test

-The result is presented by 2 demo gif.
+The result is presented by 2 demo gif in folder 'demo'.
 Hope you like it!